bsobbe/android-calculator/README.md

 # android-calculator
-Simple android calculator
-For learning and fun!
+Simple android calculator for learning and fun!

 enjoy! ;)